tc39/proposal-temporal/meetings/agenda-minutes-2020-05-14.md

 - RGN: That wasn't absurd a year ago when we were discussing what to name them.
 - SFC: Right, and we namespaced them in the Temporal object.
 I'm suggesting we go one step further and adjust the name of DateTime to help eliminate preconceptions.
 - JWS: I'm not convinced that that would help where better documentation or a flowchart wouldn't.
 - PDL: Let's approach it backwards.
 What if the issue is that DateTime has a suggestive name and the thing you usually want (Absolute) doesn't?
-What if we renamed Temporal.Absolute to Temporal.Timestamp?
+What if we renamed Temporal.Absolute to Temporal.PlainTimestamp?
 - SFC: I think that would help, or we could do both.
 I think the thought process of someone new to Temporal is "I want to store a date and time.
 What do I pick?
 Temporal.Absolute?
 I don't know what that is.
-Temporal.DateTime?
+Temporal.PlainDateTime?
 Sounds right."
 - DE: I agree, but I'm not sure "DateAndTime" signifies enough.
 People still have to learn about calendar date and wall time.
 - PDL: I think we're talking about instinct, and running out of words.
 - SFC: Let's continue this discussion on [#569](https://github.com/tc39/proposal-temporal/issues/569) which I opened for this.